 Tigernet is a website launched in 2009 by the Indian government and contributed to by TRAFFIC.
 It collates information about tiger mortalities, poaching and the seizure of tiger parts in order to facilitate improvements in India’s anti-poaching efforts, including providing training and tools to enforcement agencies and park rangers to aid in the detection of illegal metal snares.
 TRAFFIC is also a founding member of the Malaysian Conservation Alliance for Tigers (MYCAT) which raises awareness and increases support for the conservation of tigers within Malaysia.

 Although Tigers are listed in Appendix I of CITES, which bans all commercial international trade for for member countries, recent years have revealed an increase in tiger captive breeding to fuel demand for various tiger products.

-Criminal networks are increasingly trafficking captive bred tigers around Asia, undermining international efforts to increase their numbers in the wildJames Compton, TRAFFIC's Senior Director for Asia Pacific
+Criminal networks are increasingly trafficking captive bred tigers around Asia, undermining international efforts to increase their numbers in the wildT.P.
+Singh, Asia/Pacific Programme Director

 Although there are occasions where tigers are killed opportunistically or in retaliation for loss of livestock, the vast majority are poached to fuel demand for products consumed in Asian markets.

 TRAFFIC has observed the illegal trade in tiger bone, skins, claws, teeth, blood and others, often for use in supposedly “medicinal” products.

 To combat this demand TRAFFIC has been instrumental in the development and implementation of Social and Behavioural Change Communication (SBCC) initiatives to help reduce the motivations behind consumer consumptions of such products.